 Those who experience a traumatic event enter a heightened state of awareness, which activates the limbic portion of the brain.
 PTSD results in a state of continuous alert, which causes the brain to release various stress chemicals throughout the body.
 This constant state of alertness places the mind, body, soul, and spirit in harm’s way by causing the body to enter and remain in chronic state of fight or flight.
 As the person continues to experience symptoms and relive the event in their mind, their ability to cope with situations and emotions becomes overwhelming which is why post-traumatic stress disorder and addiction are often partnered together.
 For a person who is suffering, drugs and alcohol allow them to retreat and numb the pain if even for just a moment.
-Drugs and alcohol activate the feel good sensors and receptors in the brain.
-Unfortunately, continuous drug and alcohol usage will only start the person on a downward spiral of self-destruction creating an addiction disorder in addition to making their PTSD symptoms more severe.
+Drugs and alcohol activate the feel-good sensors and receptors in the brain.
+Unfortunately, continuous drug and alcohol usage will only start the person on a downward spiral of self-destruction, creating an addiction disorder in addition to making their PTSD symptoms more severe.

-Traumatic events change a person’s perception of the world.
+At our alternative PTSD treatment center located in Sedona, AZ, we know that traumatic events change a person’s perception of the world.
 The world as they knew it becomes convoluted and there is a persistent feeling that the future will always be limited; their world is less safe.
 Continuous symptoms of post-traumatic stress disorder and addiction threaten their overall physical, emotional, and spiritual health.
 Traditional therapeutic methods involve medication and therapy, which mainly focus on treating the mind and the physical body.
 However, the best opportunity for post-traumatic stress disorder and addiction recovery requires treatment of the whole person by addressing their physical, emotional, and spiritual needs in addition to influencing their brain back to health.

 For optimal and progressive healing, a person needs to tap into their higher brain functions.
 These higher brain functions are critical to a person’s sense of inner peace, happiness, and overall well-being.
 Just as the brain can be altered through post-traumatic stress disorder and addiction, scientific advancements in neuroscience and epigenetics confirm that the brain can be influenced back to a state of health.

-The Sanctuary at Sedona offers a holistic PTSD treatment that combines traditional therapeutic methods with complementary ancient healing modalities and advanced neuroscience to influence a person’s brain back to health and align a person’s mind, body, soul, and spirit.
+Our alternative PTSD treatment center in Sedona, AZ offers a holistic PTSD treatment that combines traditional therapeutic methods with complementary ancient healing modalities and advanced neuroscience to influence a person’s brain back to health and align a person’s mind, body, soul, and spirit.
 By utilizing a combination of western medicine, allopathic, naturopathic, functional medicine, psychology, psychiatry, meditation, energy medicine, and counseling, people have an opportunity reunite their mind, body, soul, and spirit.
-In addition, this specialized, holistic PTSD treatment and addiction program utilizes the latest advancements in epigenetics and neuroplasticity which makes it possible for people to influence their genetic code, re-inform their DNA, and shape their cellular biology back to a state of vitality.
+In addition, our program utilizes the latest advancements in epigenetics and neuroplasticity which makes it possible for people to influence their genetic code, re-inform their DNA, and shape their cellular biology back to a state of vitality.